We recommend always wearing a custom-made mouth guard when playing sports to avoid or minimise injuries to the tooth.

 - will feel bulky, which makes breathing difficult.

-How to care for your mouth guard?
+How to take care of your mouth guard?

 - After each use, clean it under cool running water.